The AI Boom Needs Clean Energy

 Energy Supply

-Energy supply companies offer low-carbon baseload power and distributed renewables designed for AI-scale loads.
+Energy supply companies offer baseload power and distributed renewables designed for AI-scale loads.
 Within this category, we’re excited by power source businesses like Base Power, which offers affordable backup battery power, and WeaveGrid, which is working to optimize EV charging to unlock energy on the grid.
 There are also energy demand response companies like Emerald AI (AI-powered data center energy optimization), Piclo Energy (demand response marketplace), Leap (demand response aggregation platform), and Texture (AI platform for coordinating energy operations) that are working to help power grids better manage energy supply and demand.
-Meanwhile, companies like KoBold Materials and Vulcan Elements are working to unearth the rare minerals needed for clean energy development (e.g., cobalt, lithium, and nickel needed for batteries).
-New companies have also spun up bringing AI into the fold for optimizing power generation, such as Juna AI (AI agents for manufacturing optimization), Applied Computing (AI optimization platform for the oil, gas, and petrochemical industries), and Equilibrium Energy (software for managing power grid volatility).
+Meanwhile, companies like KoBold Materials and Vulcan Elements are working to unearth the rare minerals needed for alternative energy development (e.g., cobalt, lithium, and nickel needed for batteries).
+New companies have also spun up, bringing AI into the fold for optimizing power generation, such as Juna AI (AI agents for manufacturing optimization), Applied Computing (AI optimization platform for the oil, gas, and petrochemical industries), and Equilibrium Energy (software for managing power grid volatility).

 Grid and Power Operations